BayAreaMetro/baus_docs2/docs/pba40/accounts_pba40.md

 ## CEQA Tiering
 (Modification)
+Make any sort of development in a TPA 1% more profitable

 ## Parcel Tax
 (Account)
-$24 annual parcel tax throughout region into fund for affordable housing
+$24 annual parcel tax throughout region into fund for affordable housing so $42,000,000 is placed in an account annually to be spent on affordable housing in any TPA in the region

 ## Housing Capital Gains Tax
 (Account, Deed-Restricted)
+$500,000,000 is placed in an account annually to be spent on affordable hosuing in any TPA in the region

 ## No Parking Minimums
 (Modification)